Skip to content

 In addition to advice on your energy bills, we can help you with managing your money and refer you to Benefits advice or help with a benefits appeal and other services for advice on your benefit entitlements and other help with your finances.

-As several Energy Companies have recently gone bust, it's very important you check your energy bills regularly.
-This is to ensure your gas and electricity payments keep up with your actual energy usage and you are not underpaying and falling into fuel debt with your Energy Company.
+As several energy companies have recently gone bust, it's very important you check your energy bills regularly.
+This is to ensure your gas and electricity payments keep up with your actual energy usage and you are not underpaying and falling into fuel debt with your energy company.

-Contact us for more information.
+Contact Warm Homes Durham for more information.

 Financial support from energy suppliers